cegrif01/geocoding/Blog.md

 }
 ```

+# Actions/Services:

 Now let's go the Actions/Services directory.
 Some developers call them Actions others call them Services.
 That's up to you.
-I personally like Actions because of it's name and purpose.
-Actions/Services, combine the repositories, domain models
-and any other helper functions to perform "the thing".
-In this case, remember "the thing" is to convert an
-address into a latitude and longitude.
-In the next article, we will take two sets of coordinates (lat/long) and
-return the distance between them.
+I personally like Actions because it implies the actual doing of an essential piece of code.
+Actions/Services, combine the repositories, domain models, and any other helper functions to perform "the thing".
+In this case, remember "the thing" is to convert an address into a latitude and longitude.
+In the next article, we will take two sets of coordinates (lat/long) and return the distance between them.
 For now, we need to convert the address into a lat/long.

-Repositories only exist to be used by Services/Actions, so they will always be composed of the repository.
-We will pass
-in an AddressDataRepositoryInterface into the constructor of the Action instead of the concrete
-implementation of CensusBureauApiRepository.
-The way we go about getting lat/long could change.
-There are hundreds if not thousands
-of apis that offer this service.

 ```
 <?php